Speedy Claxton Net Worth 2024

 Fact Sheet

-• Wondering what Speedy Claxton's full name is?
-Speedy Claxton's full name is Craig "Speedy" Claxton
+• Wondering what Speedy Claxton's real name is?
+Speedy Claxton's real name is Craig "Speedy" Claxton

 • Speedy Claxton's nationality is American

-• Speedy Claxton is a(n) Professional Basketball player (retired)
+• What does Speedy Claxton do?
+Speedy Claxton's job is being a(n) Professional Basketball player (retired)

 • How old is Speedy Claxton?
 Speedy Claxton is 46 years old

-• Which school did Speedy Claxton go to?
-Speedy Claxton attended Hofstra University
+• Where did Speedy Claxton go to school?
+Speedy Claxton is a graduate of Hofstra University

-• Speedy Claxton childrens names are Aniya, London
+• Speedy Claxton kids names are Aniya, London

 FAQ